Leanne08/THE-ISR-CODE/README.md

   * [5715](http://example.com)

-# Labview Teams!
+# Contribution
-### oh wait...

-### Don't get mad!
-we are trying our best. if you find a mistake we will be happy to fix it.
+we are trying our best.
+If you wish to contribute, a pull request may be applied.
+I your team is missing, an issue with your team name, number, and a link should be applied.

 ### Todos

  - Add all teams
- - Add link to every team
+ - Add a link to every team
  - Add description to any team